 Equipping the next generation of medical professionals with our innovative MBChB and Nursing Studies (Registered Nurse Adult Nursing) BSc

-Our curriculum is patient-centred; it will help you to develop the core competencies in medicine, gain key teamwork skills and understand the workings of the internationally admired NHS (National Health Service).
-Find out more about the course and entry requirements for 2021 entry.
+Our curriculum is patient-centred; it will help you to develop the core competencies in medicine and nursing, gain key teamwork skills and understand the workings of the internationally admired NHS (National Health Service).

 What is a ‘Simulated Patient’?

-‘Simulated Patients’ are members of the public who assist with the development and training of our medical students.
-They will play the role of “real” patients, giving our students the opportunity to practise their communication skills, preparing them for their future careers as doctors.
+‘Simulated Patients’ are people who assist with the development, training and assessment of our medical students.
+They will play the role of “real” patients, giving our students the opportunity to demonstrate their clinical skills as part of the assessments that are required throughout our MBChB programme.

 ‘Simulated Patients’ will help to train the next generation of doctors for the NHS, many of whom will work in the local area.
 We hope you will enjoy the opportunity to meet with other ‘Simulated Patients’ and our medical students.
 We expect that this will be a sociable and rewarding experience.
 It may also help to enhance your CV if you are applying for other roles in the future.

 ‘Simulated Patients’ will be employed on a casual worker basis (which is a “zero hours contract”) and paid at a rate of £22 per hour NB.
 You will not be able to undertake this work on a self-employed basis.

 We are keen that our ‘Simulated Patients reflect the rich diversity of our local community.
 There is a minimum age of 18 years, but otherwise, we would like to hear from all interested parties irrespective of ethnicity, level of education, age or previous employment.
 Previous acting experience is not mandatory though this may be an advantage.
 Either way, ‘simulated patients should be able to demonstrate the following: